ItIsLoader/Linear_Fitting/README.md

 # Linear_Fitting
-This program essentially performs a linear regression of data provided.
-The data imported and used in the program is provided in the repository.
+This program essentially performs a simple linear regression and fit based on the algebraic relationship between augmented matrix elements and their solutions, summations used in order to find chi squard, degrees of freedom, and more.